Will Assad's men give flowers to Syrian women detainees on March 8?

 The number of women who have to survive in countries which are torn by civil wars are enormous and the statistics cannot be trusted as they are silenced.
 They are detained and put in prisons, used as bargaining chips, treated as tools for their enemies.
 They are tortured, raped and killed, these are not only violation of women rights, they are also war crimes.
 Children are also in danger of malnutrition, maltreatment, abuse and violence in these areas.
 Some might be able to survive, but even so, they will be victims of those traumas both physically and psychologically for their whole life.
 You can be sure of that, almost all of them will suffer from the psychological effects of what they have been through, and will have mental health disorders such as post-traumatic stress disorder.
 Then, the countries, which declared war on terrorism and carpet bombed the zones where the terrorists exist and ignored the civilians will ask once again on why they can't bring an end to terrorism.

 I am not just talking about Daesh, the notorious terror organization, which has become more dangerous than al-Qaida.
-They killed women, raped them and sold them in slave markets, or the PKK, who have been depicted as secular fighters who bravely stood up against Daesh, but in fact have a huge record of violence against women, even though the Western magazine papers or even serious articles try to show them as "modern Kurdish women" who are free and fight side by side with men.
+They killed women, raped them and sold them in slave markets, or PKK terrorists, who have been depicted as secular fighters who bravely stood up against Daesh, but in fact have a huge record of violence against women, even though the Western magazine papers or even serious articles try to show the PKK's female terrorists as "modern Kurdish women" who are free and fight side by side with men.

 The forgotten ones